 Initially and over time, a healthy soil profile is 're-built' and permeability and vegetation growth are enhanced.
 The method also minimizes the expense of removal of soil and importing external soil to the site (although applicants can choose to excavate two (2) feet of additional soil and bring in new topsoil as an alternative).

-Refer to Section 3.2.3 for the requirements for plan submission, construction, and documentation.
+Refer to Section Error!
+Reference source not found. for the requirements for plan submission, construction, and documentation.

 2.9.1.2 Account for existing forested areas prior to LDA application